 The Owner / Developer have full power and authority to sell and transfer the said Flat unto and in favor of the Borrower.

-The Flat proposed to be sold is free from all the Encumbrances.
+The Flat proposed to be sold is free from all the encumbrances.

-The Owner/Developer undertakes and warrants to complete the construction within the period of …....... months from the date of provisional allotment dated and handover the possession of the said allotted Flat to the Allottee / Borrower(s) in terms of allotment letter against the balance payment.
+The Owner/Developer undertakes and warrants to complete the construction before the RERA expiry and handover the possession of the said allotted Flat to the Allottee / Borrower(s) in terms of allotment letter against the balance payment.

 Allottee / Borrower represents and warrants that: